orlytops/koubai/README.md

 Koubai
 =======

-An android library for coloring google maps Polylines.
+An android library for coloring Google Maps Polylines.